Johnne32/Multi-label-Classification-with-Neural-Networks-/README.md

-# Multi-label classification using Neural Networks
+# Multi-label classification with Neural Networks
 These codes were used to model the Planet: Understanding the Amazon from Space Kaggle datasets.
 I used a custom CNN architecture and a VGG16 pre-trained model achieving 0.91235 on the private leaderboard.

 ## Overview